Avin-mo/Resonance/README.md

 ## User Stories

-- As a user, I want to be able to add a journal entry to my music journal and specify the song title, artist, mood, and date.
+- As a user, I want to be able to add multiple journal entries to my music journal and specify the song title, artist, mood, and date.
-- As a user, I want to be able to remove a journal entry.
+- As a user, I want to be able to remove multiple journal entries.
-- As a user, I want to be able to update a spesific aspect of the journal entry; including song title, artist, mood, and date.
+- As a user, I want to be able to update a spesific category of every journal entry; including song title, artist, mood, and date.
-- As a user, I want to be able to filter and view my journal enteires by categories; including song title, artist, mood, and date.
+- As a user, I want to be able to filter, list, and view my journal enteires by categories; including song title, artist, mood, and date.